 In the Source Control page, select the server type and enter the URL.
 Do not include the specific repository.
 Next, go back to the session configuration screen, select the instances to debug, and click Let’s Go.
 This time you should be prompted for a Personal Access Token.
 Rookout requires a personal access token for your source control server to fetch your repository.

 For Bitbucket servers, you should also install the Rookout Desktop App and ensure it’s running.
 You can download the latest release here: https://github.com/Rookout/explorook/releases

 The Local Filesystem option lets you fetch the soruce code from your local computer.
 This option uses our lightweight desktop application ("Rookout Desktop App") that runs on your local system and lets you choose a locally cloned repository.

 For more information on source fetching, refer to the following link: Source Repos

 Setting Non-Breaking Breakpoints

-Once your source code repository is connected you are ready to start debugging.
-To set a non-breaking breakpoint within your application open one your source code files from the file system view on the left.
-Next, click in the gutter area directly to the left of the line number to set a breakpoint.
-Once the breakpoint is set, you simply need to interact with your application to trigger the line of code where your breakpoint is set.
+Once your source code is available in the Rookout web IDE, you are ready to start debugging.
+Let's go ahead and set some non-breaking breakpoints.
+To set a non-breaking breakpoint, open a file from the view on the left, locate the line of code you would like to debug, and click on the area to the left of the line number to set a breakpoint.
+Once the breakpoint is set, go ahead and interact with your application and trigger that line of code.

-For more details on Non-Breaking Breakpoints refer to this page: Debug Session Setup
+For more information on Non-Breaking Breakpoints, refer to this page: Debug Session Setup

 Frequently asked questions

-For more information on frequently asked questions see the Rookout FAQ page.
+For more information, take a look at the Rookout FAQ page.